Ling19329/laravel-react-MBTI-test-for-Swift/README.md

 #To run and test application:
 1. Go to root folder and run "composer install" command.
 2. Go to root folder and run "npm install" command.
+3. Go to .env and change keys for database
-3. Run "php artisan serve"
+4. Run "php artisan serve"

 June 16, 2019